The final rule for Medicare’s Quality Payment Program for 2018 was released on November 2, 2017. It is available from the federal register here.

 The Quality performance category got a little harder.

 - Data completeness criteria advances from a minimum of 50% of patients eligible for each measure to 60%.
 This percentage is expected to be applicable for both 2018 and 2019 performance years and a full year of data must be reported.
-Ninety days for quality is no longer considered complete.
+Ninety days for quality no longer meets “completeness criteria.”

-- For larger practices, measures not meeting the data completeness criteria or case minimum earn just one point instead of three.
+- For larger practices, measures not meeting the data completeness criteria or case minimum (20 patients) earn just one point instead of three.

 Reporting the Advancing Care Information performance category just got a little easier.